Web Scraping APIs

 On this page

-Getting all links from a webpage means fetching the page, parsing every <a href> attribute, resolving relative URLs against the base, normalizing for fragments and query order, and deduplicating the result.
-For static pages this is a one-liner; for JS-rendered pages you need to execute the script first; for crawling pipelines you also want to filter by domain, by URL pattern, or by rel attributes (nofollow, ugc).
+Getting all links from a webpage means downloading the page, reading every <a href> attribute (the URL inside each link tag), turning relative URLs into full ones, cleaning them up (fragments and query-string order), and removing duplicates.
+On a static page this is a one-liner; on a JavaScript-rendered page you must run the page's scripts first; and in a crawling pipeline you also want to filter by domain, by URL pattern, or by rel attributes such as nofollow and ugc.

 Quick facts